hclimente/hclimente.github.io/_posts/2025-05-02-hf-transformers.md

 TODO What is inference

+[HuggingFace's 🤗 `transformers`](https://huggingface.co/docs/transformers/index) is a powerful library for working with transformer models, providing a wide range of pre-trained models and utilities for fine-tuning and deploying them.
+Problem that is solved: different models have different APIs.
+The `transformers` library provides a unified API for all transformer models, making it easy to switch between them without having to learn a new API each time.

 <!-- https://colab.research.google.com/github/hclimente/hclimente.github.io/blob/main/assets/python/2025-05-02-hf-transformers/main.ipynb -->

 # The Nucleotide Transformer

 I will focus on the [Nucleotide Transformer](https://www.nature.com/articles/s41592-024-02523-z), developed by [InstaDeep](https://www.instadeep.com/).
 InstaDeep shows a commendable commitment to open science, regularly publishing articles, models, documentation and code.
-A big part of this article is based off their work, which I have re-used to some degree.
 In this article I use [a small, 50 million parameter Nucleotide Transformer](https://huggingface.co/InstaDeepAI/nucleotide-transformer-v2-50m-multi-species), available from [their 🤗 organization](https://huggingface.co/InstaDeepAI).

-The Nucleotide Transformer was produces as TODO
+TODO The Nucleotide Transformer was produced by....

 {% include figure.liquid path="assets/img/posts/2025-05-02-hf-transformers/nucleotide_transformer.jpg" class="img-fluid rounded z-depth-1" %}

 <div class="caption">
-  Training of the Nucleotide Transformer using masked language modelling.
+  Training of the Nucleotide Transformer using masked language modelling (MLM).
 Adapted from Figure 1 in the <a href="https://www.nature.com/articles/s41592-024-02523-z">Nucleotide Transformer article</a>.
 </div>

-Inputs and outputs
+TODO Describe inputs and outputs

-# The 🤗 `transformers` library

-[HuggingFace's 🤗 `transformers`](https://huggingface.co/docs/transformers/index) is a powerful library for working with transformer models, providing a wide range of pre-trained models and utilities for fine-tuning and deploying them.
-Problem that is solved: different models have different APIs.
-The `transformers` library provides a unified API for all transformer models, making it easy to switch between them without having to learn a new API each time.
-For instance, fetching the Nucleotide Transformer is as easy as running:
+# Loading a pre-trained model

+For instance, fetching the Nucleotide Transformer adapted for masked language modeling is as easy as running:

 ```python
 model = AutoModelForMaskedLM.from_pretrained(